PewhProgrammer/homework/README.md

 # Anynines Applicant Homework

-This repository contains two kinds of homework for applicants.
+In context of a job application, the initial state of this repository serves as a starting point for showcasing technical skills and understanding of distributed systems using bosh/kubernetes.

 ## Bosh Homework

-Template for a bosh based homework.
+The task is to create a bosh release for nginx.

 ## Kubernetes Homework

-Template for a kubernetes based homework.
+The task is to create a deployment with a containerized go application and kubernetes cluster.